jannis-kiriasis/advisor-finder/README.md

 ### Colours

-I've used a similar colour palette to a project I previously realised (pp2) so the reasoning behind the colour choice is very similar.
+I've used a similar colour palette to a project I previously realised (pp2 and pp4) so the reasoning behind the colour choice is very similar.

 The main colour used is a shade of blue (Liberty).
 Blue is a calm and serene colour.
 It is often associated with stability and reliability.
 I've increased a bit the contrast ratio with light backgrounds to achieve accessibility best scores.

-All the main buttons are in a shade of green, Verdigris.
+All the main buttons are in red, Fuzzy Wuzzy.
 It's different enough to differentiate from the main Liberty colour.
-I've also used a share of red (Fuzzy Wuzzy) for the 'delete' button and the 'remove approver' button.
+The secondary buttons are white with red borders.

-I've also used a tan colour for the 'edit', 'complete' and 'approve'.
-Those aren't standard actions (for which I've used Verdigris) and they aren't 'delete' actions so Fuzzy Wuzzy red wasn't a good choice for those.
+A lighter shade of Fuzzy Wuzzy was used to highlight the best match, the seeker's advisor and the advisor's clients profiles.

-Lighter shades of Verdigris and Liberty have been created to highlight complete/non-completed and approved / not approved projects in the templates 'dashboard', 'my approvals', 'my projects'.
+It was also used to color the background of the messages sent.

 ![Color Palette](./media/README-files/colors.png)